Skip to main content

 Getting your pricing right is the difference between a busy season that leaves you exhausted and broke versus a busy season that builds your bank account.
 Too many landscaping contractors price based on gut feel or by matching whatever their competitors charge.
 Neither approach accounts for your actual costs.

 Start with your true costs.
+Use a job costing and budgeting system to track these numbers.
 Add up your crew wages, payroll taxes, workers’ comp, truck payments, fuel, insurance, equipment maintenance, and overhead.
 Divide that by your billable hours to get your loaded hourly rate.
 This is the number that tells you what it actually costs to put a crew on a job site for an hour.
 If that number is $85 per hour and you’re only billing $65, you’re losing money on every hour worked, no matter how busy you are.

 Your material markup should cover not just the cost of the material, but the time you spend sourcing it, picking it up or coordinating delivery, and handling any waste or returns.
 A 20-30% markup on materials is standard in the landscaping industry, but the exact number depends on your market and the type of work.